keleog/PidginUNMT/README.md

 Note that although this repository supports the use of BPE codes, all work was done with regular word vectors.

 ### Train the NMT model

+First, you need to clone the [moses decoder repository](https://github.com/moses-smt/mosesdecoder) into the tools directory.

 Please note that some parameters must respect a particular format:
 - **langs**
     + A list of languages, sorted by language ID.